fefa4ka/mdlm/README.md

 ## Life Sphere Attributes
 ### Sphere of Life
 #### Image
+**Ideas**: self-expression and the power of one's presence, personal identity and image, self-esteem and confidence.

 The Image sphere of life deals with our external appearance and how we present ourselves to the world.
 The potential associated with this sphere is Charm, which refers to the ability to attract and influence others through our image.
 The element associated with Image is Fire, which represents passion, energy, and self-expression.
 The wave associated with Image is Simple, which represents the ability to project a clear and consistent image to others.
 The Chakra associated with Image is the Crown and Solar Plexus, which represents the connection between our external image and our internal sense of self-worth.
 The Jyotirlinga associated with Image is Somanatha, which represents the power of self-expression and the ability to shape our image.

 The spiritual law associated with Image is the Law of Pure Potentiality, which states that we have the ability to create our reality and shape our image to align with our true selves.
 The Zodiac sign associated with Image is Aries, which represents assertiveness, independence, and a strong sense of self.
 The Chinese Zodiac associated with Image is Snake, which represents a powerful and charismatic presence.
 The Olympian God associated with Image is Apollo, who represents the ideals of beauty, harmony, and balance.
 The Imams associated with Image is Ali, who represents the embodiment of the perfect human being.
 The tribes of Israel associated with Image are Reuben, representing the firstborn and the embodiment of potential.
 The Apostle associated with Image is Peter, who represents the foundation and the embodiment of potential.